veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 Suppose you see a property access `x.prop1`, and the type of `x` is *A*.
 In the old type checker, *A* may not have `prop1`, but if the property exists on any subtype of *A* you will not get a warning.
 As a consequence, you will never get a missing-property warning on *Object* (unless the property is not defined anywhere) because it is a supertype of all object types.
 This is too loose, and many people have asked us for stricter checks.
 In NTI, if `prop1` is not defined on *A*, you get a warning, even if it is defined on a subtype.

+Also, the current type checker does not warn about property accesses on _*_, because it is a supertype of all types, including *Object*.
+But NTI warns on all property accesses when the receiver is not an object, so it warns here.

 ### Function vs method types

 A function does not specify a receiver type, a method does.
 In NTI, you cannot pass a method to a context that expects a function, because it can then be called without a receiver type.
 For example, the current type checker doesn't warn about the following program, but NTI (correctly) does.